 Roche has a range of commercially successful oncology drugs.
 Rituxan/MabThera became the world’s best-selling cancer drug in 2011, with over $6 billion in sales, following Avastin.
 We expect Roche to continue to hold its market-leading position in oncologics, driven by MabThera (Rituxan), Avastin, Herceptin, Tarceva, and NeoRecormon/Mircera.
 Oncology drugs have enjoyed high pricing due to an absence of products that safely treat cancer, and prices are perceived to have not reached their ceiling yet.
 Moreover, Roche’s diverse locations of research (Genentech in the U.S., Roche in Europe and Chugai in Japan) helps in better patient outreach and partnering.

 Roche has an extensive pipeline in the oncology drug segment.
 Several of Roche’s drugs have found additional indications over the ones they were manufactured for.
-There are around 8 pipeline drugs expected to be ready for filing in the next 3 years.
+There are several pipeline drugs (new as well as extended use) expected to be ready for filing in the next few years.
 With the highest market share in the global oncology market, Roche has the most diversified and established portfolio of products.
-We expect Roche's revenues in this segment to increase from $25.4 billion in 2013 to close to $30 billion by the end of the Trefis forecast period.
+We expect Roche's revenues in this segment to increase from $26.6 billion in 2014 to more than $28 billion by the end of the Trefis forecast period.
 Other companies are also advancing in oncology therapeutics and could eat into some of Roche's oncology drug market share.
-If more competitive drugs come into market, and revenues remain flat, there could be 10% downside to our price estimate.
-However, if the company is able to overcome the competition with successful drug discoveries and further indications, and its revenues increase to $36 billion by the end of our forecast period, there could be an upside of 10% to our price estimate.
+If more competitive drugs come into market, and revenues remain flat, there could be 5% downside to our price estimate.
+However, if the company is able to overcome the competition with successful drug discoveries and further indications, and its revenues increase to $32 billion by the end of our forecast period, there could be an upside of 5% to our price estimate.

 Established in 1896 and headquartered in Basel, Roche is a healthcare company with a global presence.
 The firm operates in two main segments: Pharmaceuticals and Diagnostics.
 The pharmaceutical segment produces drugs in various therapeutic segments, primarily Oncology (cancer drugs), Autoimmune, Virology, Respiratory, Metabolism, Renal Anemia and Ophthalmology.
 Roche has the largest oncology drug market share in the world with a range of successful products such as Avastin, Herceptin, Mabthera, Rituxan.
 The company also has a leading market position in in vitro diagnostics.
 It reports its in vitro diagnostics segment into four categories: Professional Diagnostics, Tissue Diagnostics, Molecular diagnostics and Diabetes care.
 Some of its best selling products are CoaguChek, Accu-Chek, Immuno assays, blood glucose monitoring systems, advanced tissue staining and tests for HIV and Hepatitis B & C. Roche plans to acquire companies in genetic sequencing to strengthen its diagnostics division.
 Roche operates through its subsidiaries including Genentech and Ventana in the U.S. and Chugai Pharmaceuticals in Japan.
 Chugai's sales and profits were severely affected in 2011 due to the earthquake in Japan.